- Off road parking

 - Oil central heating with open fire

-- Electric oven and gas hob, microwave, fridge, freezer, washing machine and tumble dryer in utility, dishwasher, TV with Free-to-air channels, DVD, selection of books games and DVDs
+- Electric oven and gas hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Free-to-air channels, DVD, WiFi, selection of books games and DVDs

 - Bed linen and towels inc. in rent